anch.org: Anchor

 Compilation

-unanchor example.c > editme.a.c # create a file
+unanchor -i example.c > editme.anch # create a file

 see an unanchored C windows program

-With TCC installed, you can run Anchor programs directly from the command line.
+With TinyCC (TCC) installed, Anchor can execute pseudocode directly from the command line.

 Or put the following line